Our Bank Note Counter Range

 We can also configure note counters for many other world currencies across Africa, the Americas, the Middle East and Asia - please Contact Us

 We have commercial-grade bank note counters that are capable of rapidly counting large volumes of notes on a frequent basis - these money counting machines are ideally suited for use in banks, post offices, bureau de change, cash centres and other high volume money counting environments.
 We offer portable money counting equipment for field use by retail auditors, car dealers & market traders.
 We also have desktop note counters for retail and cash office use with in-built counterfeit detection features.

 Glory / Talaris / De La Rue Banknote Counters

-We specialise in the Glory (formerly Talaris / De La Rue) GFB-800 series, GFS-220 series, Ntegra and Ntegra Compact bank-grade note counting machines.
+We specialise in the Glory (formerly Talaris / De La Rue) GFS series, including the universal standard GFS-220 machine and the Ntegra Compact bank-grade note counting machines.
 Discounts are available for volume orders and we can configure these for numerous world currencies.

 We ship bank note counters throughout Europe, Africa, Middle East and Asia including:

 Albania, Andorra.
 Armenia.
 Austria, Azerbaijan, Belarus, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Georgia, Germany, Greece, Hungary, Iceland, Ireland, Italy, Kazakhstan,

 Kosovo, Latvia, Liechtenstein, Lithuania, Luxembourg, Macedonia, Malta, Moldova, Monaco, Montenegro, Netherlands, Norway, Poland, Portugal, Romania, Russia, San Marino, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland and Ukraine.